microsoft/vcpkg-docs/vcpkg/concepts/ports.md

 ---
 title: Ports
-description: Ports as a vcpkg concept
+description: This article explains the concept of ports, their capabilities, and their expected contents in detail.
 author: JavierMatosD
 ms.author: javiermat
 ms.date: 09/21/2023